github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 path, and the process continues until all packs have been resolved.
 The actual library path consists of the root directories of the selected CodeQL packs.
-This process depends on a mechanism for finding CodeQL packs by pack name and version, as described in the :ref:`CodeQL CLI documentation <codeql-cli>`.
+This process depends on a mechanism for finding CodeQL packs by pack name and version, as described in the `CodeQL CLI documentation <https://docs.github.com/en/code-security/codeql-cli>`__.

 When the query directory contains neither a ``qlpack.yml`` nor ``codeql-pack.yml`` file, it is considered to be a CodeQL pack with no name and